-Revenue recognition: The Company applies judgement to determine whether each product or service promised to a customer is capable of being distinct, and is distinct in the context of the contract, if not, the promised products or services are combined and accounted as a single performance obligation.
+- Revenue recognition: The Company applies judgement to determine whether each product or service promised to a customer is i) capable of being distinct, and is distinct in the context of the contract, if not, the promised products or services are combined and accounted as a single performance obligation.
 The Company allocates the arrangement consideration to separately identifiable performance obligation deliverables based on their relative stand-alone selling price.
 In cases where the Company is unable to determine the stand-alone selling price the Company uses expected cost plus margin approach in estimating the stand-alone selling price.
 The Company uses the percentage of completion method using the input (cost expended) method to measure progress towards completion in respect of fixed price contracts.
 Percentage of completion method accounting relies on estimates of total expected contract revenue and costs.
 This method is followed when reasonably dependable estimates of the revenues and costs applicable to various elements of the contract can be made.
-Key factors that are reviewed in estimating the future costs to complete include estimates of future labor costs and productivity efficiencies.
+Key factors that are reviewed in estimating the future costs to complete include estimates of future labour costs and productivity efficiencies.
 Because the financial reporting of these contracts depends on estimates that are assessed continually during the term of these contracts, revenue recognized, profit and timing of revenue for remaining performance obligations are subject to revisions as the contract progresses to completion.
 When estimates indicate that a loss will be incurred, the loss is provided for in the period in which the loss becomes probable.
 Volume discounts are recorded as a reduction of revenue.
-When the amount of discount varies with the levels of revenue, volume discount is recorded based on estimate of future revenue from the customer
+When the amount of discount varies with the levels of revenue, volume discount is recorded based on estimate of future revenue from the customer. - ii) Impairment testing: Goodwill and intangible assets with indefinite useful life recognised on business combination are tested for impairment at least annually and when events occur or changes in circumstances indicate that the recoverable amount of an asset or a cash generating unit to which an asset pertains is less than the carrying value.
+The Company assesses acquired intangible assets with finite useful life for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+The recoverable amount of an asset or a cash generating unit is higher of value in use and fair value less cost of disposal.
+The calculation of value in use of an asset or a cash generating unit involves use of significant estimates and assumptions which include turnover, growth rates and net margins used to calculate projected future cash flows, risk-adjusted discount rate, future economic and market conditions.

-Notes to the special purpose financial statements for the year ended 31 March 2023
+Notes to the special purpose financial statements for the year ended 31 March 2024